The life and times of Erasmus Darwin

 Good lord deliver me."

 Erasmus was an inquisitive and inventive child who experimented with poetry, clocks, and electricity.
-His thirst for knowledge was matched only by his appetite for sweets, his dislike of exercise and his indifference towards what his older brothers called "rural diversions".
-One such "diversion" (a fishing trip) culminated with the older brothers tying Erasmus in a sack, allowing him to fall in the river, and almost drown.
-This may possibly have led to his reluctance to accompany them further.
+His thirst for knowledge was matched only by his appetite for sweets, his dislike of exercise and his indifference towards the "rural diversions" that his older brothers insisted he joined.
+One such "diversion" (a fishing trip) culminated with the older brothers tying Erasmus in a sack, allowing him to fall in the river.
+Apparently, Erasmus almost drowned.
+This may possibly have led to his reluctance to accompany his brothers further and his preference for indoor recreational pursuits.

 At age ten he was sent to Chesterfield school, which he found most agreeable, and there he flourished both academically and in terms of his circumference.
 In a letter to his sister he reveals his wit with the ingenious arguments he uses to rationalize his inability to abstain from eating meat during lent: